 Nursing Home Abuse and Neglect

-Legal representation for victims of nursing home abuse and neglect in: PG County, Charles County, Anne Arundel County, and the Maryland/DC/Metro area.
+Legal representation for victims of nursing home abuse and neglect in: Prince Georges County, Charles County, Anne Arundel County, and the Maryland/DC/Metro area.

 Each year millions of families are faced with the most difficult decision about placing a parent or grandparent in an assisted living facility or nursing home.
 As in nature, the older or weaker of the pack can often fall victim to predators.
 It is an unfortunate reality that many senior citizens not only endure physical abuse, but emotional abuse, sexual abuse, financial exploitation, and neglect while in the care of these extended care facilities.

 Millions of seniors experience some form of abuse annually.
 Studies suggest that seniors who are well cared for live longer than those that have been abused.
 If you believe your loved one has fallen victim to physical, sexual, or emotional abuse, please contact Potter Burnett Law.
 Signs of abuse include:

 - Unexplained broken bones, cuts, and bruises